dagilleland/StudentMarks/StudentMark.Requirements/ReadMe.md

 As an instructor, I need to track marks for my students.
 For any given course, this entails a few tasks.
 Firstly, as part of initializing my tracking, I need to know/enter my class list (student first/last name + school id) and know/enter the different things I need to get marked (mark item, weight, etc.).
 After that, I need to just enter my marks, which I would like to do in a "bulk" fashion.

+* **C)** I forgot to mention that the bucket exercises are grouped under topics (to make it easier to track).
+I tend to have anywhere from one to five buckets per topic, and I like to see the quizzes, topics and buckets ordered according to how they are delivered during the course.

 * **Q)** Are there any rules around the values of marks?
   * **R)** Yes.
     * Total weighted marks must equal 100.